 You probably won’t nail your landing page on the first try.
 It’s okay, nobody does.
 Get user feedback as soon as you can to iterate and improve upon your initial design.
 The more objective you can be and the faster you can iterate on new designs, the sooner you’ll build a powerful email conversion page for your brand.

-These tactics will breathe new life into your email list.
+These tactics will breathe new life into your email list and email marketing efforts.
 Take action today and your brand will benefit for a lifetime.